 Questions to consider:

-- What program themes interest you?
-Consider 2 or 3 program themes — such as engineering, the environment, women’s advocacy, health outreach — that excite you or that connect in meaningful ways to your academic journey.
-Also, recognize that some group programs are multi-thematic and students aren’t necessarily guaranteed specific thematic placements within these particular programs.
+- What themes interest you?
+Consider two or three — such as engineering, the environment, women’s advocacy, or health outreach — that excite you or connect in meaningful ways to your academic journey.
+(Recognize that some group programs are multi-thematic, and students aren’t guaranteed specific placements.)

 - What kind of community do you want to be immersed in?
 What types of organizations would you like to work with?
-As you explore potential programs that might be the right fit for you, learn as much as you can about the community partners with which you could be working and the unique communities in which these partners operate.
-Seek out online articles, films, speakers, related events and resources on campus.
-Ask yourself: Is the geographic location more appealing to me than the kind of work I’d be doing daily?
-If that’s the case, you may want to reconsider a community partner initiative that would truly engage you, regardless of location.
+As you explore potential group programs or independent projects, learn as much as you can about the community and the partners with whom you could be working.
+Seek out articles, films, speakers, events, and resources on campus.
+Ask yourself: Is the geographic location more appealing to me than the kind of daily work I’d be doing?
+If that’s the case, renew your search for a program or project that would truly engage you, regardless of location.

 - Are your skills and background truly a match?
-Program leaders, ultimately select students who possess applicable skills, have taken related coursework and/or have previous work or volunteer experience that supports the scope of service underway in their respective programs.
+Group program leaders select students who possess applicable skills, have taken related coursework, and/or have previous experience that supports the type of service underway in their respective programs.
 Make a list of what you offer, which could include teaching or tutoring, language proficiency, documentary work, research, fundraising, social media and more.
-Consider how your skills truly relate to a program that interests you.
+Consider how your skills truly relate to the program or project that interests you.

 How Do I Apply to DukeEngage?

-All DukeEngage students apply online through the DukeEngage site in the fall after new group programs for the following summer are announced.
-(Typically October 1 or very close to it.)
-Look for the “Apply” button in the Student navigation menu above.
-Please note: The Apply button is only active when DukeEngage is accepting applications.
+All DukeEngage students apply online in the fall after group programs for the following summer are announced (typically around October 1.)
+Look for the “Apply” button above.
+Note: The Apply button is only active when DukeEngage is accepting applications.
 Outside of the application period, the button is not visible.